kaizen-ai/kaizenflow/im_v2/code_organization.md

 - We separate the 3 ETL stages (extract, transform, and load) for both data and metadata

-- `app/`
-  - User interface to IM
-  - It contains all and only the code that is used to access the production data (SQL, S3, and the conversion)

 - `common/`: Code common to all providers
   - `data/`: Code to handle the common data
     - `extract/`